Health and appearance of Michael Jackson: Orthopedic problems

-In June 1990, Jackson was admitted to a Santa Monica hospital with chest pains.
+In June 1990, Jackson was admitted to a hospital in Santa Monica due to chest pain.
 According to Mark Zatzkis, "laboratory and X-ray tests of Jackson's heart and lungs revealed no abnormalities"; the pains "were caused by bruised ribs suffered during a vigorous dance practice".

-The first concert in Santiago de Chile, scheduled for October 21, 1993, was canceled due to lumbar problems; two days later, Jackson performed at Estadio Nacional.
+The first concert in Santiago de Chile, scheduled for October 21, 1993, was canceled due to lumbar issues; two days later, Jackson performed at Estadio Nacional.
 Another concert in Lima, Peru, scheduled for October 26, 1993, was canceled due to a torn muscle suffered during a show in Brazil.

-Jackson suffered a back injury in March 1999 after one of the stages collapsed during a concert in Munich, Germany.
+Jackson suffered a back injury in June 1999 after one of the stages collapsed during a concert in Munich, Germany.

 On March 10, 2005, Jackson appeared late in court after having received treatment in a hospital due to a back problem.
 The judge ordered him to appear in court under the penalty of arrest and forfeiture of his bail.
 Jackson appeared in court wearing a T-shirt, a blazer, pajama bottoms and slippers.

 On March 21, Jackson arrived in court accompanied by a doctor.
 It is believed that he suffered from back problems again.
 A conversation between the judge and the lawyers regarding the matter was sealed.
 During the trial, Jackson occasionally needed help to get to his seat.
-On June 5, 2005, Jackson was taken to the emergency room at the Santa Ynez Valley Cottage Hospital to seek treatment of a back pain.
+On June 5, 2005, Jackson was taken to the emergency room at the Santa Ynez Valley Cottage Hospital to seek treatment for back pain.
 Jackson's spokeswoman, Raymone Bain, said "stress contributed to the back problem".